Being a footballer means so much more than running around a field and kicking a ball.

 Just when people had counted him out at the age of 33 after leaving Real Madrid, he has continued to display the mindset and dedication to his body that makes him one of the greatest athletes of all time.
 With endless documentation of the time and money he spends on his body, his career will surely not come to an end due to fitness.

-With a record of over 800 goals in over 1,100 senior appearances throughout his career, Ronaldo has been consistently one of the best players in the world for over ten years.
-Making his fitness is one of his most outstanding qualities as an athlete.
+With a record of over 800 goals in over 1,100 senior appearances throughout his career, Ronaldo has been consistently one of the best attacking players for over ten years.

 3. Robert Lewandowski

 One of the greatest strikers of all time, Robert Lewandowski, has been scoring goals consistently for over 11 years now.
 He’s still doing it now as the famous number 9 (check out our post on football number positions) for FC Barcelona as the current top scorer in La Liga (with five games to go).